ULL-ESIT-PL/moo-ignore/README.md

 }
 ```

-## The eof option: Emitting a token to signal the END OF FILE
+## The eof option: Emitting a token to signal the End Of File

 The last  argument of `makeLexer` is an object with configuration options: